kornia/kornia/docs/source/geometry.liegroup.rst

 Every Lie group has an associated Lie algebra.
 We relate the Lie group with its Lie algebra through the following facts

 #.
 The Lie algebra :math:`m` is a vector space.
-As such, its elements can be identified with vectors in :math:`R^m`, whose
+As such, its elements can be identified with vectors in :math:`R^d`, whose
-   dimension :math:`m` is the number of degrees of freedom of :math:`M`.
+   dimension :math:`d` is the number of degrees of freedom of :math:`M`.

 #.
 The exponential map, `exp` : :math:`m` → :math:`M`, exactly converts elements of the Lie algebra into elements of the group.
    The `log` map is the inverse operation.